 Eligibility Criteria

-Alternative education placements may be utilized for students at high school level.
+Alternative education placements may be utilized for students at the middle and high school level (grades 6-12).

 Placement may be voluntary or involuntary, and the program may be offered either on-site or off-site.

 An ILP shall exist for a student in grade six (6) and above as required by regulation prior to placement in a District Alternative Education Program.
 Criteria for involuntary assignment by District personnel in the Alternative Education Program may include one (1) or more of the following: